John Aristotle Phillips: "A-Bomb Kid"

-Whether the bomb design would have worked, in the sense of achieving the yield Phillips estimated it to have if it were actually constructed, is unknown, as predicting the performance of crude bomb designs is not straightforward.
+If this bomb had actually been built, it is unknown whether it would have worked in the sense that it would have achieved the power Phillips predicted, as it is difficult to predict the effectiveness of primitive bomb designs.
 As Dyson later put it:

 [Phillips] had mastered quickly and competently the principles of shockwave dynamics.
 But his sketch of the bomb was far too sketchy for the question "Would it actually explode?" to have any meaning.
 To me the impressive and frightening part of his paper was the first part [in which he described how he got the information].
 The fact that a twenty-year-old kid could collect such information so quickly and with so little effort gave me the shivers.

 Another student in the course told a reporter at the Trenton Times about Phillips paper.
-Phillips was advised by Taylor, who now worked at Princeton, that going "public" with his story might help avert the sale of a nuclear reactor to Pakistan from France, which Taylor thought would be a good idea given the proliferation potential of such a sale.
+Phillips was advised by Taylor, who then worked at Princeton, that going "public" with his story might help avert the sale of a nuclear reactor to Pakistan from France, which Taylor thought would be a good idea given the proliferation potential of such a sale.
 Phillips agreed to be the subject of the story.
 The story ended up being syndicated and re-written by national newspapers, including the New York Times and the Los Angeles Times.
 In many of these stories, the original intent of Phillips — to show that there were really no "nuclear secrets" — was overlooked.
 Instead, they focused on how Phillips had acquired the "secrets", and some even implied that he had built, and not just designed, a weapon.

 Several months after the story first went public, in February 1977, Phillips was contacted by someone from the Pakistani embassy trying to purchase his bomb design.
 Phillips went to the FBI.
 The incident was addressed on the Senate floor by William Proxmire and Charles Percy.
+Senator William Proxmire later used the incident to embarrass the French government, which was preparing to sell "peaceful" nuclear technology to Pakistan.

 Phillips had become a minor celebrity by this time, dubbed "The A-Bomb Kid" by the media, and making a series of television appearances including a featured spot on the game show To Tell the Truth.

 In 1979, Phillips published his story together with a co-author, David Michaelis, as Mushroom: The True Story of the A-Bomb Kid (ISBN 0-671-82731-6 / ISBN 0-688-03351-2).
+He sold the film rights to CBS on the condition that he would play himself, successfully auditioned, and was cast for the role.
+However, the project was put on hold and the film was never made.
+Several years later, Marshall Brickman released The Manhattan Project about a high-school student who builds an atomic bomb.
+As confirmed by Brickman, the movie was inspired by Phillips's story.